-For two decades, the Foundation’s Gripp Grant program has sought out creative ideas, donating more than $1 million to educators who propose programs, experiences and technologies that enrich or complement existing school curricula.
-Over the past 22 years, Gripp Grant awards have funded a broad range of priorities throughout D39 schools and the wider community.
+For two plus decades, the Foundation’s Gripp Grant program has sought out creative ideas, donating more than $1 million to educators who propose programs, experiences and technologies that enrich or complement existing school curricula.
+Over the past 25 years, Gripp Grant awards have funded a broad range of priorities throughout D39 schools and the wider community.
 Recent awards include technology innovation, architecture and math programs, outdoor classrooms, fitness programs, reading initiatives, poets-in-residence, and prairie gardens.
 In 2005, two teachers at Wilmette Junior High School piloted the SmartBoard technology through a grant from the Foundation.
 The following year, the SmartBoards became the whiteboard standard in all mathematics classrooms at the school.
 Proceeds from the Foundation’s annual Trivia Night, fall fashion show “Attire to Inspire” and Bingo Night support the Foundation’s Gripp Grant program.

 Jr. High Science Facility